Get Legal Defense from Top 100 Trial Lawyers

 Types of Violent Crimes

-of criminal activities that are commonly seen as violent crimes.
+criminal activities that are commonly categorized as such, including:

 - Homicide – The unlawful killing of a human being, which includes